loader image

 Why the distinction matters

 Failing to report internally signals a weak culture of AML compliance and can lead to disciplinary action or financial penalties from your supervisor.
-Any inspector will expect to see these internal reports and documentation on the steps your MLRO took after receiving them, with the reasoning for their decisions.
+Any inspector will expect to see these internal reports and documentation on the steps your MLRO took after receiving them, along with the reasoning for their decisions.

-Your process should therefore ensure:
+Your process should ensure:

 Frontline awareness: Staff know how and when to escalate concerns internally.